 Bugs that welcomed me!

-This picture was taken right beside my bed.
-I had two choices at that point.
-I could remove the mosquito net they had placed there for me and put the clean bedding I had brought with me on the bed which would allow all the bugs inside my net.
-Or, I could leave my clothes on and jump under the net and sleep in what had been prepared for me which was not what I wanted to do because of lice and other skin diseases.
-So, I had to choose between the possibilities of lice or sleeping with the flying bugs which by that time were going in my mouth, my ears, my nose and my ears.
+This picture was taken right beside my bed, I had two choices at that point.
+I could remove the mosquito net they had placed there for me and put the clean bedding I had brought with me on the bed, which would allow all the bugs inside my net.
+Or, I could leave my clothes on and jump under the net and sleep in what had been prepared for me, which was not what I wanted to do because of possible lice on unclean mattresses.
+So, I had to choose between the possibilities of lice or sleeping with the flying bugs which by that time were going in my mouth, my nose and my ears.
+I decided pretty quickly that I had to pray not to get lice, and get under that net away from the other bugs.

-I decided pretty quickly that I had to pray not to get lice or skin diseases and get under that net away from the other bugs.
 It had been thundering and lightning and the rain had gotten heavier as I went to the hut.
 Within two minutes of getting in the hut I was under the protection of that net!
-As I lay down I began to feel something on my face and I realize it was raining on my bed!
-It didn’t take but a second when the next bolt of lightning flashed to see why….the hut had holes in the straw.
-I actually laid there in the rain watching the lighting through the holes.
+As I lay down I began to feel something on my face and realize it was raining on my bed!
+It didn’t take but a second when the next bolt of lightning flashed to see why, the hut had holes in the straw.
+I actually laid there in the rain watching the lighting through the holes!

 Hut Roof Holes

-Once again we didn’t get back to Busia until late Friday night and this time I didn’t have water or power so there were no showers to get me clean!
-Today makes day 7 with no shower…ugh!
-I am thankful to be here at the mission house!
-I am moving to the new mission house tomorrow they have been preparing and look forward to having some uneventful days for a while!
-I really hope when I get there that water and electricity are plentiful….but if not…I guess I’ll do some more adjusting!!!!!!!!!!
+Once again we didn’t get back to the mission compound until late Friday night, and this time I didn’t have water or power, so there were no showers to get me clean!
+Today makes day 7 with no shower!
+I am thankful to be moving to another mission compound tomorrow they have been preparing.
+I look forward to having some uneventful days for a while!
+I really hope when I get there that water and electricity are plentiful, but if not, I guess I’ll do some more adjusting!!!!!!!!!!

-Love to all
+Love to all,